We so wish we could say that the best time to plant a tree is all the time! After all, doesn’t the world need more trees?

 “The more time the tree has to establish roots, the more quickly the tree will grow and the better life it will have overall,” said Davey’s R.J.
 Laverne in a recent Parade article.

-While fall is generally best for planting trees, we’re going to break it down.
-Discover the best time of year to plant all different types and species of trees below.
+While fall is a great time for planting trees, we’re breaking down the best time of year to plant all different types and species of trees below.